Corporate

 The mandate of the Board, which it currently discharges directly or through one of the four Board Committees, is to supervise the management of the business and affairs of the Corporation, and includes responsibility for approving strategic goals and objectives, review of operations, disclosure and communication policies, oversight of financial reporting and other internal controls, corporate governance, Director orientation and education, senior management compensation and oversight, and Director nomination, compensation and assessment.
 The Board Charter is available on the Board of Directors Charter page of this Website.

-The Board has also adopted a Charter of Expectations for Directors setting out the expectations for Directors serving on the Board of the Corporation which includes a Director position description as well as provisions on minimum attendance (i.e., absent extraordinary reasons, such as health issues, to attend at least 75 per cent of regularly scheduled Board meetings and committee meetings on which they serve on a yearly basis), on overlaps on boards of directors outside the Power Group (i.e., without the consent of the Chair of the Governance and Sustainability Committee, no more than two Directors may sit on the board of directors of the same publicly traded company outside the Power Group) and on minimum equity ownership requirements for Directors.
+The Board has also adopted a Charter of Expectations for Directors setting out the expectations for Directors serving on the Board which includes a Director position description as well as provisions on minimum attendance (i.e., absent extraordinary reasons to attend at least 75 per cent of the aggregate of all regularly scheduled Board meetings and committee meetings on which they serve on a yearly basis), on overlaps on boards of directors outside the Power Group (i.e., without the consent of the Chair of the Governance and Sustainability Committee, no more than two Directors may sit on the board of directors of the same publicly traded company outside the Power Group) and on minimum equity ownership requirements for Directors.

 Committees’ Mandates and Membership